Our Staff

 Treasurer

-Being the bright student of his area Arif Ahmad was pursuing his graduation and like every student from unprivileged families he was so keen and eager to complete his graduation thereby supporting his family financially.
-Arif would've never ever thought his life will take such a turn when he climbed a walnut tree to fetch some walnuts.
-Arif says he couldn't remember what happened as he lost the balance, fell down and instantly sustained the biggest disability called spinal cord injury.
-He was taken to hospital and after days there Arif Ahmad realized something serious has happened to him as he had lost the Power and control of his body below the thoracic cage.
-Finally, he came to know that the spinal cord injury is irreversible and permanent disability and he began to think of his second life on wheelchair.
-Arif was lucky to see some wheelchair users of our group and he was quick to redesign and reorientate his life.
-He not only completed his graduation on wheelchair but began to educate the young children of his locality and earned a respectable name and fame It was the time when care Foundation was being formed and Arif played his part in getting registration of the organisation.
-Arif Ahmad took an active and optimistic approach of life and accepted his disability very early and today he is living an active, meaningful and dignified life on wheelchair running his business and being an active member of Care Foundation.
+Being a bright student in his area, Arif Ahmad was pursuing his graduation, and like every student from unprivileged families, he was so keen and eager to complete his graduation, thereby supporting his family financially.
+Arif would've never thought his life would take such a turn when he climbed a walnut tree to fetch some walnuts.
+Arif says he couldn't remember what happened as he lost his balance, fell, and instantly sustained the biggest disability called spinal cord injury.
+He was taken to the hospital, and after days, there Arif Ahmad realized something serious had happened to him as he had lost the Power and control of his body below the thoracic cage.
+Finally, he came to know that the spinal cord injury is irreversible and a permanent disability, and he began to think of his second life on wheelchair.
+Arif was lucky to see some wheelchair users from our group, and he was quick to redesign and reorient his life.
+He not only completed his graduation on wheelchair but also began to educate the young children of his locality and earned a respectable name and fame.
+It was the time when the Care Foundation was being formed, and Arif played his part in getting the registration of the organisation.
+Arif Ahmad took an active and optimistic approach to life and accepted his disability very early, and today he is living an active, meaningful, and dignified life on wheelchair, running his business and being an active member of Care Foundation.

 John Mohd Bhat